Plankton5544/MASH/README.md

 #==Contributing==#

 Contributions welcome!
 Feel free to submit issues or pull requests.
-Note- I'm inexperienced In GitHub, & its complexities!
+Note - I'm inexperienced In GitHub, & its complexities!
+'''